amir-and-erica/blog/src/pages/beyond-the-official-voter-guide.md

 * sound, video to bring it to real life
 * a variety of page layouts

 I have a feeling you might already understand the benefits of webpages over a printed page.
 By making the information more approachable we hope that it doesn't feel like homework to vote.
-Understanding the issues requires some effort, and our goal is to make it as effortless as possible.
-Design is our main tool to do that.
+Understanding the issues requires some effort, and our goal is to make it as effortless as possible using design as our primary tool.

 ## We keep our guide updated

 The Ballot Simplification Committee, a group of five, unpaid members, must finalize the digests that go into the official voter guide [85 days](http://zesty.ca/vstf/sfmec.html#s535) prior to the election.
 The committee holds [public hearings](https://sfelections.sfgov.org/ballot-simplification-committee-information-%E2%80%93-november-6-2018-consolidated-general-election) to whittle down the language and to address any public comment about the digests.
 This election, the guide needs to be finalized by August 31, long before a vast majority of residents even hear about the measures.

 Having outdated information can be dangerous.
 In the primary election this year on June 5, we voted on [Prop H](https://archives.bythebay.cool/election/sf-prop-h), which would have enacted a Taser usage policy for the SFPD.
-After the measure was put into the ballot, the Police Commission passed a Taser usage policy _materially different_ from the one the public was about to vote on.
-Had Prop H passed, it would have replaced the Police Commission's policy, but the official voter guide did not explain this.
-Because it had to be printed and mailed by a certain date, it had left out the crux of the decision before the voters.
+After the measure was approved for the ballot, the Police Commission passed a Taser usage policy _materially different_ from the one the public was about to vote on.
+Had Prop H passed, it would have replaced the Police Commission's policy, but the official voter guide merely mentioned "The [Police] Commission is developing a pol­icy on tasers."
+When in fact, by the time people voted, the Police Commission had passed a usage policy.

 At By The Bay, we update our guide on a daily basis, giving you news that might affect your understanding and vote – just another benefit of a webpage.